 Collaboration is a new enhancement to the Your Work section of Creative Cloud that allows you to share groups of assets from your Creative Cloud account with other Creative Cloud users and allows them to work cooperatively with those shared assets.

 For information on using Collaboration see, Collaborate with others.

 Send Link is used to share an individual asset, folders, mobile creations, libraries, or library elements with others.
 Collaborations are used to share an entire folder of assets or library to be available to your designated collaborators.

 When you Send a Link for an asset to others, they can perform limited actions: view a shared asset, and optionally download it or add comments to it.
 With collaborations, your collaborators can do everything that can be done with a shared asset.
 They can also make changes to assets within a collaboration.
-Collaborators can rename, move, add, and delete assets in a collaboration, among other tasks.
+Collaborators can rename, move, add, and delete assets in

 Log in to your Creative Cloud account and navigate to the folder or library on which you want to collaborate.
 Click the